Applications are considered only once a year for admission the following Autumn Quarter

-Please note that though the title of this submission is “Large Portfolio,” here we are not asking for a traditional design portfolio, but for a work sample or samples, an exhibit of work which should accomplish two things:
+Please note that though the title of this submission is “Writing Sample or Essay,” here we want more than just a writing sample, but want a sample of work which should accomplish two things:

 - illustrate the applicant’s interests and abilities in areas related to the built environment, and

 - demonstrate evidence of promise for scholarship and research.

 Suitable materials may be an essay, a paper, a master’s thesis, a publication, a report, or a project for which the applicant has had major responsibility, or a combination of these things.
 If the sample is a joint work, applicants should clearly describe their contribution.
-If they include multiple items, applicants should compile them into one document and begin the document with a list of what is included.
-Files may be formatted in PDF, Word, or RTF, but the size cannot exceed 30 MB.
-To create smaller PDF files, use screen quality rather than printing quality to reduce the size of your document.
+Applicants may upload more than one item.

-Note that while we recommend applicants submit GRE test results with their application, we are not requiring the GRE test for 2023 admissions to the PhD in the Built Environment.
+Note that submitting GRE test scores is optional and not required for admission to the PhD in the Built Environment.

 If you are submitting GRE scores, tests should be taken no later than November (October for international applicants) in order to avoid late-arriving test results.
 If you are concerned about your scores, we recommend taking the test the summer before applying in order to allow yourself time to improve your scores before the application deadline should you need to.

 Request Educational Testing Service forward your GRE score report using our institution code 4854 (there is no department code).
 For further information about GRE examinations see the GRE website.

-Note that students with scores below those listed as “Recommended Score” on Graduate School Memo 8 are unlikely to be accepted to our program.
+Note that students with scores below those listed as “Recommended Score” on Graduate School Policy 3.2 are unlikely to be accepted to our program.
 We strongly recommend applicants take these tests no later than October.